Estimating population average treatment effects from experiments with noncompliance: Simulations

 We generate a population of 30,000 individuals and randomly sample 5,000.
 Those among the 5,000 who are eligible for the RCT ($S_i=1$) are selected.
 Similarly, we sample 5,000 individuals from the population and select those who are not eligible for the RCT ($S_i=0$) to be our observational study participants.\footnote{This set-up mimics the reality that a population census is usually impossible.} We set each individual's treatment received $D_i$ according to their treatment assignment and complier status and observe their responses $Y_{isd}$.
 In this design, the manner in which $S_i$, $T_i$, $D_i$, $C_i$, and $Y_{isd}$ are simulated ensures that Assumptions \eqref{consistency} -- \eqref{monotonicity} hold.

-In the assigned-treatment RCT group $(S_i = 1, T_i = 1)$, we train a gradient boosting algorithm on the covariates to predict who in the control group $(S_i = 1, T_i = 0)$ would comply with treatment ($C_i=1$), which is unobservable.
+In the assigned-treatment RCT group $(S_i = 1, T_i = 1)$, we train a gradient boosted regression on the covariates to predict who in the control group $(S_i = 1, T_i = 0)$ would comply with treatment ($C_i=1$), which is unobservable.
 These individuals \textit{would have} complied had they been assigned to the treatment group.
-For this group of observed compliers to treatment and predicted compliers from the control group of the RCT, we estimate the response surface using gradient boosting with features $(W^{1}_i, W^{2}_i, W^{3}_i)$ and $D_i$.
-The PATT-C is estimated according to the estimation procedure outlined above.
+For this group of observed compliers to treatment and predicted compliers from the control group of the RCT, we estimate the response surface by training another gradient boosted regression on features $(W^{1}_i, W^{2}_i, W^{3}_i)$ and $D_i$.